nf-core/stableexpression/README.md

 3. Using local count datasets

-Conversely, you can provide local counts datasets / experiment designs yourself.
+Conversely, you can provide your own counts datasets / experiment designs.

 First, prepare a samplesheet listing the different count datasets you want to use.
 Each row represents a specific dataset and must contain:
 * counts: the path to the count dataset (a CSV file)